Tag: rice

 Instructions

-- Heat up cooking oil in a large sauté pan over medium high heat.
-Sauté the onions and green pepper for 8 minutes.
+- Heat up cooking oil in a large sauté pan over medium heat.
+Sauté the cardamom pods, cinnamon stick, and bay leaves for 1 minute.

 - Stir in the rice.
-Fry for 2 minutes.
+Sauté for 5 minutes.